savchenkoyana/Nbody/02_Reproduce_JGB/README.md

 # Compare with precise Nbody methods

 Many researchers use Nbody6++GPU in order to perform evolution of clusters.
-We need to compare our method (fast gytFalcON with complexity $O(N)$) with precise but slow Nbody methods with complexity $O(N^2)$ to make sure that our method suits good for this task.
+We need to compare our method (fast gytFalcON with complexity $O(N)$) with precise but slow Nbodyx methods (Nbody0, Nbody4, Nbody6, etc.) with complexity $O(N^2)$ to make sure that our method suits good for this task.

 ## How to perform evolution with Nbody